Fact check: The first Republican presidential debate of the 2024 election – KION546

 Facts First: This is misleading.
 While military spending decreased under the Obama administration, it was largely due to the 2011 Budget Control Act, which received Republican support and resulted in automatic spending cuts to the defense budget.

-Mike Pence, a senator at the time, voted in favor of the Budget Control Act.
+Pence, a congressman at the time, voted in favor of the Budget Control Act.

 -From CNN’s Haley Britzky

-Note: CORRECTION: This story has been updated to reflect that Mike Pence was a congressman at the time he voted in favor of the Budget Control Act of 2011.